Vanilla Bean Cheesecake Bars

 My family has gotten less picky as they’ve gotten older.
 One didn’t like peanut butter or white chocolate desserts, another doesn’t like rich chocolate dessert, then the hubby has a list too long to even mention.

-- Have all your ingredients at room temperature, including the cream cheese, eggs, and sour cream.
+- PRO-Tip: Have all your ingredients at room temperature, including the cream cheese, eggs, and sour cream.

 - Use Philadelphia brand cream cheese for the best results.
 It’s the top-selling brand for a good reason!